 WNC History Lecture Series

 The six lectures in this series are available to view on demand.
-To access the entire series, click the link below and make a donation (recommended $5.00 for WNCHA members or $10.00 for the general public).
-The links to all six lectures will be emailed to you once check out is complete.
+To access the entire series and more, click the link below and make a donation (recommended $5.00 for WNCHA members or $10.00 for the general public).
+The link to view all past recordings will be emailed to you once check out is complete.

 All donations support our Community-Funded Ticket Program, which provides no cost tickets to our live events to those who could not afford to attend otherwise.

 During our 2021 virtual Introduction to WNC History Lecture Series, we heard from seven engaging speakers on topics integral to the history, culture, and development of western North Carolina.

 Museum Education Associate for Western Carolina University’s Mountain Heritage Center, Peter Koch presented on the settlement of and transportation within Western North Carolina.